Aliwangara/python_projects/school_file/school_readme.md

 After creating a student, write their:
 ID, Name, Average, Grade
-into a file named "students.txt".
+into a file named "AQQ2".

 4. Read and display